 Liability car insurance is your primary coverage that helps to pay for the damage you’ve caused to other people and their property in an accident.
 The two types of auto liability coverage are bodily injury and property damage.
 In most states, drivers are required to have both coverages.

-The first two numbers represent the highest monetary amount your insurance company will pay if someone is injured.
+The first two numbers represent the highest monetary amount your insurance company will pay if someone is injured in an accident for which you’re at-fault.

-For example, if you injure one driver in an at-fault accident, your insurance company will pay up to $10,000 for that person’s medical bills.
+For example, if you injure one driver in an at-fault accident and your limit is $10,000, your insurance company will pay up to $10,000 for that person’s medical bills.
 If the bills come out to $12,000, for example, you will be required to pay an extra $2,000 out of pocket.

-If you’re at fault in an accident where there are four people hurt, the most any one person can get for their medical bills is $10,000.
+If you have a limit of $20,000 and you’re at fault in an accident where four people hurt, the most any one person can get for their medical bills is $10,000.
 So all four would have to split the $20,000 top limit.

-With one party already receiving $10,000 in this example, the other three’s medical bills would be paid out of the remaining $10,000 left on your bodily injury coverage.
-If the total of their medical expenses exceeded your limit as well, then they also could come after you personally for this money.
+With one party already receiving $10,000 in this example, the medical bills for the other three parties would be paid out of the remaining $10,000 left on your bodily injury coverage.
+If the total of their medical expenses also exceeded your limit, they also could come after you personally for this money.

 Read moreWhat is property damage liability coverage?